-Carrie Underwood Reveals Her 4-Year-Old Son’s Adorable First Crush On Her Tour Mate
+Carrie Underwood Reveals Her 4-Year-Old Son’s Adorable First Crush On Her Tourmate

 She then called it “a huge blessing with the tour and a huge blessing getting married.”

-Carrie’s sweet confession about her first born (she and husband Mike welcomed their second son, Jacob, into the world back in January) come shortly after Mike revealed the adorable thing Isaiah yelled to her from the audience while watching her on stage.
+Carrie’s sweet confession about her firstborn (she and husband Mike welcomed their second son, Jacob, into the world back in January) comes shortly after Mike revealed the adorable thing Isaiah yelled to her from the audience while watching her on stage.

 As The Inquisitr reported, the retired NHL star revealed on Twitter that Isaiah shouted “mommy, I love you!” every time Underwood came close to him while he also shared a sweet photo of himself and his son watching her perform.